-In The Path of the Spiritual Sun by Belsebuub and Angela Pritchard this symbolism is explained via an exploration of a similar site in Ireland:
+In The Path of the Spiritual Sun by Belsebuub and Lara Atwood this symbolism is explained via an exploration of a similar site in Ireland:

 “Incredibly, at the ancient neolithic site of Newgrange in Ireland, the winter solstice sunlight enters an otherwise giant dark mound precisely at sunrise.
 The ray of light illuminates the chamber, which is in the shape of a cross.
 Here the cross is associated with the spiritual Son on the winter solstice, thousands of years before Jesus.
 The cross is an alchemical symbol showing the union of phallus and uterus, of masculine and feminine principles, which give birth to all creation and the Son.
 The Son is born as the sun into the mound, which acts as the womb.
 Also inside the chamber are found spiral designs, showing the spiraling nature of creation, along with a tri-spiral design, which possibly represented the Mother, Father, and Son trinity of creation and the nativity.